gkyla/100days/README.md

 # 100days

-this repo is just project collection about me tryhard understanding more about javascript fundametals.
+this repo is just project collection about me tryhard understanding more about Front End Web things , most of project is javascript code